SushiCr3ator/Wordle/README.md

 # Wordle
-There are a few bugs so if you find more you can comment on it :)
+There are a few bugs so if you find more you can comment on it :) </br>
+German doesnt work YET....